Frequently Asked Questions (FAQs)

 Will the dog be microchipped?

 Yes, as a legal requirement, since April 2016, all dogs must be microchipped.
-Microchip details will be in your Pointer’s pet passport and they will be registered with PetLog to us at Pointers in Need.
+Microchip details will be in your Pointer’s pet passport and they will be registered with PetLog with your details as the main contact.

 This applies for the lifetime of the dog, so it is really important that:

 1 you keep us up to date with your address and contact details, and

 2 you call us immediately if your dog is lost or stolen.

 Can I change the microchip details to my name?

 Yes.
 Whilst Pointers In Need retain the actual ownership of all Pointers it helps, the law states that the microchip must be in the name of the person where the Pointer normal resides.
 If you have any questions about this, please speak to us about this.

 Will I own my Pointer?

 In common with most rescue organisations, you will become the registered adopter, and Pointers in Need retains ownership.
 This ensures that, in the unlikely event of a problem necessitating the removal of the Pointer, we have the ability to do this.
 This is clearly explained in the adoption agreement which all prospective adopters must sign and return to us before an adoption can take place.